mjordan/introduction_to_relational_databases/README.md

 ##### Web-based RDBMS management applications

-The following screenshot show the database in Adminer:
+The following screenshot show the database in [Adminer](http://www.adminer.org/):

 ![Adminer tables view](assets/adminer_tables_view.png)

-This is a screenshot from phpMyAdmin, a popular web-based management application for MySQL databaeses, showing the rows in a table:
+This is a screenshot from [PHPMyAdmin](http://www.phpmyadmin.net/home_page/index.php), a popular web-based management application for MySQL databaeses, showing the rows in a table:

 ![Adminer tables view](assets/phpmyadmin_rows_view.png)